Q: What are the benefits of using E-Learning?

 - Are these modules accredited by The American Nurses Credentialing Center (ANCC)?

 Yes, the ANCC accredits us as a provider of continuing education products for nurses.
-CNE course credits may not be available for individual modules within a course.
+CE course credits may not be available for individual modules within a course.
 See specific courses for more information.

 Our accreditation statement is:

-The American Association of Critical-Care Nurses (AACN) is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center’s (ANCC's) Commission on Accreditation, ANCC Provider Number 0012 (60 min contact hour).
-AACN has been approved as a provider of continuing education in nursing by the California State Board of Nursing, California Provider number CEP01036 contact hours (50 min contact hour).
+The American Association of Critical-Care Nurses (AACN) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s (ANCC's) Commission on Accreditation for up to 78.6 contact hours for ICU track and 74.6 contact hours for PCU track.
+ANCC Provider Number 0012 (60-minute contact hour).
+AACN has been approved as a provider of continuing education in nursing by the California State Board of Nursing (CA SBN) California Provider number CEP01036 for up to 94.5 contact hours for ICU track and 89.9 for PCU track contact hours (50-minute contact hour).